davidfq/psoxy/docs/sources/github/README.md

    - `PSOXY_GITHUB_PRIVATE_KEY` with content of the `gh_pk_pkcs8.pem` from previous step.
 You could open the certificate with VS Code or any other editor and copy all the content _as-is_ into this variable.
-9. Once the certificate has been uploaded, please remove {YOUR DOWNLOADED CERTIFICATE FILE} and `gh_pk_pkcs8.pem` from your computer or store it in a safe place.
+9. Once the certificate has been uploaded, please remove -YOUR DOWNLOADED CERTIFICATE FILE- and `gh_pk_pkcs8.pem` from your computer or store it in a safe place.

 ## GitHub Enteprise Server: Steps to connect